The Cerebellum

 Tasks and failures

-Recent studies suggest that the cerebellum is not only responsible for motor skills.
+Recent studies suggest that the Cerebellum is not only responsible for motor skills.
 In 2005, neurologist Catherine Limperopoulos and her colleagues at McGill University in Montréal studied children who were born with cerebellar injuries.
-In addition to motor problems, the young patients also had difficulties with cognitive processes such as communication, social behavior, and visual perception.
-Furthermore, imaging techniques show that activity in the cerebellum lights up during a variety of activities: for example, during short-term memory tasks, the control of impulsive behavior, hearing and smelling, pain, hunger, shortness of breath, and much more.
+In addition to motor problems, the young patients also had difficulties with cognitive processes such as communication, social behavior, and visual Perception.
+Furthermore, imaging techniques show that activity in the cerebellum lights up during a variety of activities: for example, during Short-term memory tasks, the control of impulsive behavior, hearing and smelling, pain, hunger, shortness of breath, and much more.
 Neuroscientists do not yet know what role the cerebellum plays in these various tasks.
 A common hypothesis is that the cerebellum is responsible for the temporal coordination of the associated neural activity.

 Despite the cognitive deficits mentioned above, motor problems are the main issue in cerebellar injuries.
 These largely correspond to what Holmes observed in his patients and what neurologists refer to as various types of “ataxia”: those affected have problems with balance and coordination; their gait is unsteady and similar to that of a heavily intoxicated person.
 When these patients reach for something, their hand trembles more as they get closer to the object.
 Their movements also often overshoot the target.
 Their speech sounds choppy.
 Their muscle tone is often reduced, making their bodies appear limp.

-The patients' eye movements are also noticeable.
+The patients' Eye movements are also noticeable.
 Their gaze moves jerkily, their eyes seem to tremble, and they often have to correct their eye position several times in order to fixate on an object.

 First published on July 26, 2011